bdevorem/WebPortfolio-Hugo/content/projects/pycaboose/index.md

 hello
 ```
 <br>
 However, it will also write to the script itself.
-Importing **PyCaboose** itself will cause this
+Importing **PyCaboose** at all will cause this
 comment to be added - `# pycaboose #`.
 Additionally, the line `myInt.value += 1` will cause `# gANLBEsBhnEALg==` to be written,
 and `myStr.value += "!"` will cause `# gANLB1gGAAAAaGVsbG8hcQCGcQEu` to be appended to